 We’ve all been there… “I hate my job!”
-If you haven’t ever said that, either you’re a liar or you part of a different kind of 1%!
+If you haven’t ever said that, either you’re a liar, or extremely lucky!

 Stick around because this post is going to walk you through exactly that, how to start an online business in five simple steps!

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info

 1. What kind of online business should you start?

 There are a few options on a type of business…

 - Product-based (you want to sell something, aka eCommerce or online store.
 This can be physical products or a digital product offering).

 - Service-based (you want to do something for someone else)

 - Brick and mortar store (an actual location with a building)

 - Online (work from anywhere and help anyone around the world who wants to buy from you).
 You can have your own e-commerce business, or sell on established markets like Etsy or Creative Market e-commerce platform.